Best Watches for Hiking and Mountaineering

 Cons

-The high price point is one of the main deterrents to getting this watch.
+The main drawback is the high price compared to similar smart watches on the market.
 The lack of onboard maps is disappointing as well.

 Garmin Enduro